alessandrojcm/covid19-helper-bot/README.md

 ### Deployment

-This API comes with a Procfile ready to be deployed on Heroku.
+This API comes with a Procfile ready to be deployed on Heroku, the only extra configuration you need is to add [this](https://github.com/moneymeets/python-poetry-buildpack) buildpack in order for Heroku to support Poetry.
 But, for running, it will require the following envs to be present:

 * `FAUNA_SERVER_KEY`